-Sandy’s a retired teacher of the Deaf.
+Sandy’s a retired teacher of the deaf.
 She spent 30 years working in New York City; 20 with Deaf education, and 10 with special ed.

 But I was told, when I was getting to grow older, that I was going to go completely deaf, which I am now.
 But they told me, and I was in denial.

-- I didn’t do well in school.
-In ’64, at that time, they didn’t have teachers of the Deaf like I was.
+I didn’t do well in school.
+In 1964, at that time, they didn’t have teachers of the deaf like I was.
 They didn’t acknowledge it.
 They didn’t put me up front.
 And I would be in classrooms where I didn’t hear what was going on.

 I had talking problems.
 I had eyesight problems.
 I got the thickest lenses you can imagine.
 So I was a weirdo.
 Like, my hearing, my vision, my teeth, my speech– I was an outcast.
 And I grew up this way.

 Well, I was coming home from [the Boston airport] on the bus last night — I just came home from scuba diving in the Cayman Islands — and I’m sitting next to a blind fellow.
 And he’s in a wheelchair.
 And he has [a dog] for the blind.
 When people see him, when he gets off the bus, they know how to help him.

-[I was on a plane and] we were sitting on the tarmac for 45 minutes.
+When I was on the plane earlier we were sitting in the tarmac for 45 minutes.
 I didn’t know what was going on.
-Nobody comes up to you and says, this is what’s happening.
+So, nobody comes up to you and says, this is what’s happening.
 There were mechanical problems.
 I didn’t know what was going on.
-Even if you tell the flight attendant, I don’t hear well, they do not make an effort to accommodate you.
+Even if you tell the flight attendant, “I don’t hear well,” they do not make an effort to accommodate you.